ibm-cloud-docs/watson/getting-started-develop.md

 <strong style="color:black; font-weight:bold">Common path (black path):</strong>

-- 1: The server-side application binds to an instance of the service in {{site.data.keyword.Bluemix_notm}}.
+- 1: The server-side application binds to an instance of the service in {{site.data.keyword.cloud_notm}}.
     - For relaying requests via proxy, this application  handles all communications between the client and the service.
     - For relaying requests via proxy, this application  handles all communications between the client and the service.

-    When bound to the service, the {{site.data.keyword.Bluemix_notm}} application can access its `VCAP_SERVICES` [environment variable](/docs/services/watson/getting-started-variables.html).
+    When bound to the service, the {{site.data.keyword.cloud_notm}} application can access its `VCAP_SERVICES` [environment variable](/docs/services/watson/getting-started-variables.html).
 This variable includes the connection URL for the service, the client's basic authentication credentials for the service, and other information associated with the application.

 The communications paths now diverge.

 <strong style="color:red; font-weight:bold">Relaying via a proxy model (red path):</strong>

-- 2: The client application sends requests to the {{site.data.keyword.Bluemix_notm}} application over an API that is defined by the application developer.
+- 2: The client application sends requests to the {{site.data.keyword.cloud_notm}} application over an API that is defined by the application developer.
-- 3: The {{site.data.keyword.Bluemix_notm}} application passes the request from the client to the service by using the service's REST API.
+- 3: The {{site.data.keyword.cloud_notm}} application passes the request from the client to the service by using the service's REST API.
 The request must include the HTTP basic authentication credentials for the service obtained from the `VCAP_SERVICES` [environment variable](/docs/services/watson/getting-started-variables.html).
 - 4: All requests pass through the DataPower Edge Router.
 The Edge Router validates the authentication credentials and routes the request to the service.
-- 5: The service sends the results of the request to the {{site.data.keyword.Bluemix_notm}} proxy application.
+- 5: The service sends the results of the request to the {{site.data.keyword.cloud_notm}} proxy application.
-- 6: The {{site.data.keyword.Bluemix_notm}} application returns the results to the client over the application-defined API.
+- 6: The {{site.data.keyword.cloud_notm}} application returns the results to the client over the application-defined API.

 <strong style="color:blue; font-weight:bold">Direct interaction (blue path):</strong>

-- 2: The client application requests an authentication token from the {{site.data.keyword.Bluemix_notm}} application, typically via an HTTP `GET` request.
+- 2: The client application requests an authentication token from the {{site.data.keyword.cloud_notm}} application, typically via an HTTP `GET` request.
-- 3: The {{site.data.keyword.Bluemix_notm}} application sends an HTTP `GET` request to the  authentication component of the DataPower Edge Router.
+- 3: The {{site.data.keyword.cloud_notm}} application sends an HTTP `GET` request to the  authentication component of the DataPower Edge Router.
 The request includes the HTTP basic authentication credentials for the service obtained from the `VCAP_SERVICES` environment variable.The Edge  Router responds with a time-limited authentication token that the  client can use to make requests to the service.
-- 4: The {{site.data.keyword.Bluemix_notm}} application returns the authentication token to  the client.
-The client then communicates with the {{site.data.keyword.Bluemix_notm}} application only when it needs to refresh its token.
+- 4: The {{site.data.keyword.cloud_notm}} application returns the authentication token to  the client.
+The client then communicates with the {{site.data.keyword.cloud_notm}} application only when it needs to refresh its token.
 - 5: The client sends requests directly to the service via the service's  REST API.
 The client must pass its authentication token with each  request via the `X-Watson-Authorization-Token` request header, the `watson-token` query parameter, or as a cookie.
 - 6: All requests pass through the DataPower Edge Router.
 The Edge Router  validates the client's token and routes the request to the service.
 - 7: The service responds directly to the client.